RafaelLeonhardt/cordova-plugin-fastrde-checkgps/README.md

 # phonegap-checkGPS
-Plugin to Check if GPS enabled on iOS and Android
+Plugin to Check if GPS enabled on iOS, Android and Browser

 ## install
 ```